IshanNadeera/IshanNadeera/README.md

 ## About Me 🤗

-- 🌱 I’m currently learning **BSc (Hons) in Information Technology Specialising in Software Engineering**
+- 🌱 I’m graduated from SLIIT With a **BSc (Hons) in Information Technology Specialising in Software Engineering**

 - 📫 How to reach me **fernando.ishannadeera@gmail.com**